vishnurevi/calm-usecases/README.md

-# CALM Use Cases
+# CALM Use Cases [Sample Arch]

-This repository contains simple, beginner-friendly CALM architecture-as-code examples to help you learn and practice using the Common Architecture Language Model (CALM).
+This repo contains sample, beginner-friendly CALM architecture-as-code examples to help you learn and practice using CALM.

 ---